bakdata/kafka-large-message-serde/README.md

   * Importance: medium

 ``large.message.use.headers``
 Enable if Kafka message headers should be used to distinguish blob storage backed messages.
+This is disabled by default for backwards compatibility but leads to increased memory usage.
+It is recommended to enable this option.

   * Type: boolean
   * Default: false